 Although raised primarily in the Show-Me State of Missouri, Dr. Jen Zamon is now a marine ecologist working with NOAA Fisheries in Hammond, OR at the Point Adams Research Station.
-She completed her bachelor’s and master’s degrees at Cornell University in Ithaca, NY which is when she became interested in studying oceanography and the ecology of marine predators.
-She continued doctoral graduate training at the University of California – Irvine working with fisheries acoustics.
-In addition to serving as Board Member with the Wildlife Center for the North Coast, Jen is involved with her community as a firefighter/EMR with the Lewis and Clark Fire Department, Vice-President of the Lower Columbia Danish Society, Secretary for the Clatsop County Firefighters Association, and a founding member of the Astoria French language club Le Cercle.
-Last but in no way least, Jen enjoys spending far, far too much time hanging out with her rowdy flock of hens and roosters in the Youngs River valley.
+She completed her bachelor’s and master’s degrees at Cornell University in Ithaca, NY where she became interested in studying oceanography and the ecology of marine predators.
+She continued doctoral graduate training at the UC Irvine working with fisheries acoustics.
+In addition to serving as Board President with the WCNC, Jen is involved with her community as a firefighter/EMR with the Lewis and Clark Fire Department, Vice-President of the Lower Columbia Danish Society, Secretary for the Clatsop County Firefighters Association, and a founding member of the Astoria French language club Le Cercle.
+Last but not least, Jen enjoys spending far, far too much time hanging out with her rowdy flock of hens and roosters in the Youngs River valley.

 Andrew Mattingly is a life-long resident of the North Coast where he currently resides with his wife and two children.
 He currently works for the non-profit community lending company, Craft3 where he’s been for the last 9 years.
 Prior to having kids Andrew was an active volunteer at the wildlife center under the late director, Sharnelle Fee.
 He is excited to have the opportunity to be involved again.
 He is currently on the promotions committee for the Astoria Downtown Historic District association, and serves on the boards for the Astoria Rotary, and the Astoria Regatta Education Board.
 In his free time, he enjoys activities that involve the letter B: Books, Beer, Bird-watching and Broadway!